Who is this so-called guru?

 I have Google AdSense ads on this and my main site.
 Google scans the pages with AdSense ads, attempting to automatically figure out what they're about and serve up relevant ads.
-It had concluded that most of my site was about plumbing, so almost all the pages got plumbing-oriented pages.
+It had concluded that most of my site was about plumbing, as that was the topic most commonly leading to searches for my overall site, so almost all the pages got plumbing-oriented pages.
 People interested in travel or computer operating systems or secure networking aren't interested in portable outhouses or cleaning solutions or the other things appearing in plumbing-related ads.

 But a site about toilets, I must be obsessed, right?

 I don't see it that way, I'm just the guy with a silly site that spun off a collection of travel pictures.